With Clio R.S. R3, Renault Sport established itself as one of the leading brands in the two-wheel drive categories.

 Sachs has developed specific dampers for Clio R3T.
 They can be adjusted in three directions (low and high-speed compression and rebound).
 A wide range of springs is available to fine-tune the general chassis settings according to the feelings of the drivers, the road conditions and the specific features of each event.

-The electric power-assisted steering has been improved with a revised, quicker steering rack.
+The assistance of the electric power steering has been modified to cope with the additional stress of the special stages.
 Slightly more direct, it is ideally suited to rallying thanks to its ability to relay information to the driver through the steering wheel.
 The system is supported by new steering tie-rods, taken from the production model.

 All of these developments mean it is possible to alter the attitude of Clio R3T quite dramatically.
 A wide range of settings is offered to the teams in order to give drivers the best possible feeling on both very fast tarmac rallies and extremely rough gravel events.
 Access to Renault Sport’s database via an Extranet enables team engineers to be guided through the set-up to be adopted depending on the conditions.

-Any bonnet sporting Renault’s famous diamond badge has a work or art underneath.
-For Renault Sport Technologies, the engine is one of the centrepieces of every new car.
+For Renault Sport Racing, the engine is one of the centerpieces of every new car.

-When they devised Clio R3T, the teams based at Les Ulis made the most of Clio R.S.
+When they devised Clio R3T, the engineers made the most of Clio R.S.
 200 EDC and the options available under the FIA regulations.

-The M5MT engine, already given the Renault Sport treatment with the addition of DLC (Diamond-Like Carbon) tappets from the world of F1 and variable valve timing (VVT), has been improved for racing.
+The M5MT engine, already improved with the addition of DLC (Diamond-Like Carbon) tappets from the world of F1 and variable valve timing (VVT), has been optimized for racing.